 The school in Chengdu I studied at had horrible quality in their Chinese language department and no oversight.
 I left after one semester.

 What the school did have was a fabulous gate.
 All over town I started to notice how much work and effort went into the gates.
 I gradually learned that everyone had a good gate and do not be deceived to think that means good quality work is going on inside.

 So this week, the very good gate in this yard got torn down.
-The dirt in the elevators and the yard not changing.
-The noise and low cultural standards they do not care about at all though they all are a crying need.
+The dirt in the elevators and the trash in the yard is not getting any attention.
+The loud noises and low cultural standards they do not care about at all.
+All these issues are a crying need.
 The gate was serviceable, convenient, and in no need of change.
 That is getting attention.